Skip to content

-Do you have a unique passion in the care of diverse populations and want to be part of our mission of eliminating disparities in health outcomes and achieving health equity?
+Do you have a unique passion for the care of diverse populations and want to be part of our mission of eliminating disparities in health outcomes and achieving health equity?
 Read on!

 Oakland serves incredibly diverse populations, whether defined by socioeconomic status, social determinants of health, race, or ethnicity.
 You can be part of the tradition of the first Kaiser medical center that offered dedicated clinics in HIV care (in the 1980s) and in the care of LGBTQ individuals.
 You could say ensuring the best possible health outcomes for individuals of all backgrounds is in our DNA.

-Nationally, such diversity is usually matched by similar discrepancies in healthcare outcomes.
-Kaiser Northern California has been shown to be a significant exception to this rule, thereby providing you a unique window to train in a model of healthcare delivery that can reduce or even eliminate disparities in healthcare outcomes within a diverse population.
-During your training, you will have the opportunity to spend time at both our Oakland and Richmond Kaiser Permanente Medical centers with extremely diverse communities at both sites.
-Our Richmond center is the only hospital in West Contra County, providing a unique experience of serving both Kaiser Permanente members and others who may not receive routine care.
+Nationally, such diversity is usually matched by discrepancies in health outcomes.
+Kaiser Northern California has been shown to be a significant exception to this rule.
+Our program provides you a unique opportunity to train in a healthcare system that can reduce or even eliminate disparities in health outcomes within a diverse population.
+During your training you will have the opportunity to train at both the Oakland and Richmond Kaiser Permanente Medical centers, both of which have extremely diverse communities.
+Our Richmond medical center is the only hospital in West Contra Costa County, and serves both Kaiser Permanente members and also functions as a safety net hospital for West Contra Costa county residents, many of whom have difficulty accessing medical care.

-The Health Equity and Disparities track will allow you opportunities to examine the Kaiser model alongside a community health model and will position you to be leaders in eliminating healthcare disparities.
-As a Health Equities and Disparities resident, you will have continuity clinics both within the Kaiser Permanente system and in the community at a safety-net clinic.
+The Health Equity and Disparities track will allow you the opportunity to examine various models of healthcare delivery, including the Kaiser model as well as community health models.
+This will position you to be leaders in eliminating healthcare disparities.

 Residents interested in both the Health Equity and Disparities and Categorical IM tracks at KP Oakland should know that these programs have unique NRMP code numbers and are separately matched programs.